Yo! Podcast #004 – Jason Schuller – Product Designer, Founder Leeflets

 Jason: Yeah.
 I mean, for them, it came down to open-source software.
 I mean, you cannot have open-source software powering something that is internal to the company.
 And so I don't know if their mentality has shifted since then, but back then, it was definitely like a big no-no to have open source.

-Rob: Just quickly back on WP Elements, you know, you were documenting as you were going.
+Rob: Just quickly back on WP Elements you were documenting as you were going.
 You were giving away freebies, resources.
 You're helping people.
 Would you still say that's solid advice in 2019 to just document as you go?
 Because you were learning while you are building templates.

 Jason: Yeah.
 I mean, that was natural marketing, right?